UwUSnek/Lumen-Aurora/Readme.md

 </details>
 <details>
 <summary><b>Build system</b></summary>
-Applications are built using the <code>&lt;path_to_sdk&gt;/Tools/Build/Build</code> executable, which is an Alloy wrapper that parses the provided arguments, adds everything the engine needs and forwards them to the build system.
+Applications are built using the <code>&lt;path_to_sdk&gt;/Tools/Build/Build</code> executable, which is an <a href="https://github.com/d-Qw4w9WgXc-Q/Alloy">Alloy</a> wrapper that parses the provided arguments, adds everything the engine needs and forwards them to the build system.
 <br>The source files and other flags can be specified in the <code>.engine/Build.Application</code> file.
 See //TODO link to syntax details
 <br>
 <br>//TODO show vscode build tasks
-<br>lynxg++ allows 2 build configurations:
+<br>The Build executable allows 2 build configurations:

 - Debug
   - The code is not optimized and contains any available debug, gdb and gprof information.